Introduction – A Clash of Cultures

 As we mentioned before, the Celts while being one of the warrior societies of ancient Europe, approached warfare as an intrinsic extension of their culture, as opposed to a systematic scope adopted by the Romans with logistical solutions.
 This translated to varied types of armor worn by their warriors, with the equipment rather mirroring the economic status of the individual (in contrast to the general uniformity of the Roman legionaries).

 To that end, the elite and richer sections of the Gaulish tribes exhibited armors and weapons showcasing high levels of craftsmanship – with items like coolus helmets, mail shirts, and long slashing swords.
-In fact, as a testimony to the refined degree of Gallic craftsmanship, many of the equipment was actually adopted by the Romans themselves.
+In fact, as a testimony to the refined degree of Gallic craftsmanship, much of the equipment was actually adopted by the Romans themselves.

 One should also understand that ancient Celtic society was based on the mutual appreciation of physical security, which in turn endowed the nobles with the power of ‘providing’ security to the commoners.
 And the scope of security was needed quite regularly since the Celts were often involved in ‘aggressive’ activities, ranging from cattle rustling, slave raiding, and trading to even clan-based vendettas and warfare.